 If your illness was confirmed by a PCR test in the past 90 days, it is okay to wait to get vaccinated.
 In order to conserve doses when they are limited, you may be asked to wait for the 90-day period.

 At this time, we do not know if this will be a vaccine that people need to get again, (like needing a tetanus shot every 10 years or getting a flu shot every year.)
+While discussion has started about booster vaccines, it is not recommended at this time.

 There is no evidence the vaccine can cause sterility or infertility.
 There is also no biological mechanism that would lead to sterility or infertility in COVID-19 vaccine recipients.
 This myth originated from unscientific sources and hypotheses not supported by scientific fact.